Frequently Asked Questions (FAQs) assist students with questions about Kent State University's online degree programs and courses.

 It is important to understand the process of applying for a dual degree.
 Please visit the University Catalog for the policy on dual degrees.

-If you are looking to return to Kent after an absence of less than two years (undergraduate status), you will need to complete an application for re-enrollment.
-Complete application here.
+If you are looking to return to Kent after an absence of fewer than two years (undergraduate status), you will need to complete an application for re-enrollment.
+Complete the application here.